Sport in Portugal: Golf

 Golf was first introduced to Portugal in 1890 by Englishmen based in Porto, most of who were involved in wine exporting.
 The course was almost entirely of sand.
 The Skeffington Cup, named after the club's first president, is said to be the longest-running golf tournament in the world, going back to 1891.
 In 1900 a new course was established with grass.
 The new Oporto Golf Club is the third oldest golf club in mainland Europe.
 Portuguese were not invited to play until 1921.
 The first Portuguese member was Fernando Nicolau de Almeida, who later became the club's president.
 However, there remained few golf courses in Portugal until the age of jet travel opened the country to tourism.

 Three-time winner of the Open Championship, Sir Henry Cotton, was asked to design the first 18-hole course in the Algarve, near Portimão.

 There are now close to 90 courses in Portugal but golf remains a game played more by tourists and foreign residents than by Portuguese.
 At the beginning of 2002 there were no Portuguese in the top 200 male or female golfer rankings.

+Handball

+The national team for men has emerged as a force to be reckoned with on the world stage.
+Its best results in the major tournaments, the Summer Olympics, the World Championship and the European Championship have all come during the 2020s, with fourth place at the 2025 World Championship being the highest final position.